luo-anthony/AudioMoth-EdgeImpulse/README.md

 ## Steps to Change Edge Impulse Models ##

-Train a different neural network (using MFCC for audio) on the Edge Impulse platform.
+1. Train a different neural network (using MFCC for audio) on the Edge Impulse platform.
 Go to the "Deployment" tab, build the C++ library, and download the ZIP file (and unzip it).

-Replace the following **folders** in `firmware/edgeimpulse/` with the folders (and all files within the folders) from the Edge Impulse ZIP folder generated
+2. In the `firmware/Makefile` set the `EI_MODELPATH =` variable to the path of the Edge Impulse ZIP Model folder

-- `model-parameters`
-- `tflite-model`
-- `edge-impulse-sdk`
+3. Run `make clean` and `make` to build the firmware with the new model